 During his time at Sheppard and Enoch Pratt Hospital, Dunton implemented a large variety of occupations, such as gardening, woodworking, weaving, and quilting.
 He observed that the repetitive nature of quilting, the establishment of community as women came together to complete one quilt, and the encouragement of self-expression and creativity all provided unparalleled benefits.

 Baltimore Album Quilts

-This two-year exhibition will showcase our internationally famous collection of Baltimore album quilts.
+This two-year exhibition showcases our internationally famous collection of Baltimore album quilts.
 Learn how the style grew into a craze in Maryland, see examples that were featured in Dunton’s 1947 book, and see never-before-seen album quilts.
-Quilts will be rotated halfway through the life of the exhibition, bringing even more examples for visitors to enjoy and making this exhibition worth seeing more than once.
+Quilts will be rotated halfway through the life of the exhibition, bringing even more examples for visitors to enjoy and making this exhibition worth seeing more than once. .

 Thank you to our Wild and Untamed sponsors!

 - Mimi and Bob Dietrich